-“There is no One image.
+“There is no one image.
 Keeping an image of yourself won’t get you anywhere.
 I want to move and be moved by everything I encounter.”

 “I am not a statue; I want to be free from others and myself.”